widged/reactjs-workshop/notes/redux.md

 reducer:: state -> action -> state

 1. State (store).
 All of the application's state is held in a single javascript object.
 The state is *read-only*.
 It cannot be edited directly.
-The only way to apply changes is by sending change requests by dispatching actions.
+The state can only change as a consequence of specific actions being dispatched to the store.

 2. Action.
 An action is a special type of event.
 It is defined by a type (unique identifier) and a payload.
 You might dispatch an action that simply sends a message to remove an item in a list which could look like this: `{type: types.DELETE_ITEM, id: 1}`